 In the fiscal second quarter, we made a number of one-time investments pertaining to the recruiting, equipping, training and deploying of our salesforce, and associated marketing and other expenses to enable them to be most successful in the field.
-We are happy with the sales infrastructure we now have in place to pursue the large VA and commercial hospital revenue that is available to us.
-Much of this is included in one-time expenses that are not repeating, and indeed our quarterly burn rate is already reduced versus fiscal Q2, and we plan to exercise continued prudent cash discipline
+We are pleased with the sales infrastructure we now have in place to pursue the large Veterans Health Administration and commercial hospital opportunities that are available to us.
+As we grow the business, we plan to exercise continued prudent cash discipline.